Gemina unveils Rome airport plan ahead of Atlantia tie-up

 Gemina said it aimed to attract 100 million passengers by 2044, with an average annual growth rate of 2.7 percent.
 Traffic at the Rome airports fell 10 percent in January from a year before, it said.

-Gemina also named as board member Carlo Cimbri, chief executive of insurer Unipol (UNPI.MI), which is merging with Fondiaria-SAI FOSA.MI.
+Gemina also named as board member Carlo Cimbri, chief executive of insurer Unipol, which is merging with Fondiaria-SAI.

 Atlantia and Gemina are both controlled by the Benetton family’s holding Sintonia.